-It’s five years since academics and advocates were first brought together by Professor Miles Richardson of Derby University’s Nature Research Connectedness Group.
+It’s six years since academics and advocates were first brought together by Professor Miles Richardson of Derby University’s Nature Research Connectedness Group.
 No longer is it a tentative few, suggesting that a connection between humans and the natural world is essential for our health and wellbeing.
 In fact, it’s now a growing movement backed by research paper after research paper.

 A growing movement

 Increasingly the importance of nature to our physical and mental wellbeing is driving the agendas of significant organisations and policy makers.
 In 2019, we joined 150 delegates at the conference, with leading NGOs such as the Wildlife Trusts, RSPB and National Trust taking positive action to understand and enhance people’s experiences in the natural world.

 At Forest Holidays, we are in a privileged position to help to contribute to a happier and healthier society.
 For us, the forest is an exciting adventure that we want to share with people.
 True to our purpose, our holidays are immersed in nature, our team help guests to understand and appreciate the life of the forest, and our unpackaged offer gives people the time and space to renew their connections with each other.

 Immersed in nature

 Forest Holidays is also leading the way in the UK as the only holiday company with team members who have had extensive training in the ancient Japanese art of shinrin-yoku, or Forest Bathing.
 Forest Bathing draws on the therapeutic powers of nature and connects people with the natural environment.
 Our qualified Forest Therapy guides take guests on a truly immersive experience which can boost the immune system, lower stress and give a profound sense of calm.
 Listening to the findings of the conference we were heartened to see these experiences now being studied further and aim to bring the findings to our offering.